mamadjavaad/github-cards/README.md

 ## Credit

-This project was created by Mohammad Javad Fakhraeei.
-Special thanks to the Vue.js, Vuetify, and GitHub API for their valuable resources and documentation. ♥️
+Special thanks to the Vue.js, Vuetify, and GitHub API for their valuable resources and documentation.